-We’re home to the province’s first industrial-scale composter – right on campus – and you can be part of its implementation.
 You may work with faculty on research such as the Humber River Basin Project, a comprehensive collection of research initiatives that will help us learn more about water and land resources not far from campus.

 enjoy the lowest tuition rate in English-speaking Canada.
 The provincial

 government gives high priority to education, providing extensive

 funding to Memorial University.
 This commitment allows us to provide an

 At Grenfell, your professors will know you by name.
 Our low student-instructor ratio ensures that your learning will be personal and intimate.
 With just over 1,300 students on campus, you’ll make real connections with your classmates and become an important part of the Grenfell community.

 Meet our sustainable resource management faculty and staff.